blackflux/secure-chest/README.md

 Type: `string`<br>
 Default: `utf8`

 The encoding used to convert between strings and Buffers.
-For most cases `utf8` should be suitable.
+For most cases `utf8` is suitable.

 #### zeroTime